paulscherrerinstitute/jcae/Readme.md

 # Development
 The package is build via Maven.

-Use `mvn clean install deploy` to create a new version of the package and to upload the artifact to artifactory.
+Use `mvn clean install deploy` to create a new version of the package and to upload the (PSI) artifact to artifactory.